A great question came up on my Facebook page (if you’re not following me yet, you can start that here). It was essentially this:

 Great question!
 Keep them coming via email (firstname.lastname@example.org) or through Facebook.

-Other good news: My Ecourse, Parenting with Positive Guidance, opens up for registration today!
+Other good news: My Ecourse, Parenting with Positive Guidance, is open!
 Learn about what Positive Guidance is and isn’t, and fill your toolbox with the same tools the experts use.
 (Don’t forget to use the TEAM discount to get the registration for two of you for LESS than the cost of one! ) Get more info here!
-Classes start on February 13th, so don’t miss out!